joellenhq/Offline-SLAM/README.md

 ![ScreenShot](/screenshots/rosbridge.png)

 The result is seen in GUI.
-It allows to detect the connection failure in real-time.
+It allows to detect the connection failure immediately.
 ![ScreenShot](/screenshots/gui-with-ros.png)